 A spider shouldn’t stop you from taking a dip in the pool.
-If it does, then follow this quick how to keep spiders out of the pool hack!
+If it does, then follow these quick How to Keep Spiders Out of the Pool hacks!

-- Spiders aren’t present, but you want to take necessary steps
+- Spiders aren’t present, but you want to take the necessary steps.

 Insects and spiders are likely to make your pool their home when it’s dirty and long since cleaned.
-Make sure to clean the pool before using it for the first time after the winter season; this is to ensure that all the dirt that gets accumulated during the season is adequately cleaned.
+Make sure to clean the pool before using it for the first time after the winter season.
 During the summer season, clean the pool every two weeks to ensure cleanliness.
-Spiders are most unlikely to enter in a hygienic pool and quite the contrary if it’s dirty!
+Spiders are most unlikely to enter a hygienic pool and quite the contrary if it’s dirty!

 The use of insecticides not only keeps the spiders away but also keeps your pool free from bugs and insects.
-Spray the insecticide in the pool and outside the pool area before one day of using it.
+Spray the insecticide in the pool and outside the pool area.
 Wear gloves, eyeglasses, and other safety equipment; otherwise, the chemicals in the insecticide might irritate your skin.

 The natural habitat of spiders is trees and plants, and that’s where they look for prey.
-Any vegetation close to your pool will let them enter into the pool quickly.
-So, it is recommended not to keep or plant any trees near your pool.
-Do not plan a lawn near the pool area, which will ultimately rid the pool from spiders.
-And make sure that there’s no vegetation growing inside your pool in the corners.
-You can do this by keeping it clean and in check!
+Any vegetation close to your pool will let them enter the pool quickly.
+So, it’s recommended not to keep or plant any trees near your pool.
+Do not plan a lawn near the pool area.

 5. Essential oils

-Use a net with fine holes to clean the water of any water spiders that might be floating on the surface.
-You can use this technique in two days or daily before jumping into the pool.
+Use a net with fine holes to pick spiders that might be floating on the pool water surface.
+You can use this technique every two days or daily before jumping into the pool.